 “Everything kind of came to a halt for me.
 It was a lot of pain that I had to go through,” Gavin said.
 “Nothing can prepare you for a pain like that.”

-At home in Arlington Heights, Jimmy began attending community college in the spring semester.
+At home in Arlington Heights, Gavin began attending community college in the spring semester.
 As a way to keep his mind occupied in his free time, a healthier Gavin, who had grown to over 6-feet tall, decided to start playing basketball again.
 By learning to get plenty of rest, eating a proper diet and balancing medication, Gavin was able to reduce the effects of Crohn’s disease enough to consistently be on the court near full strength.

 The promising ability Gavin showed early in high school started to return.
-Finally showing signs of returning to full health, Jimmy began playing basketball again on a regular basis by working out on his own.
+Finally showing signs of returning to full health, Gavin began playing basketball again on a regular basis by working out on his own.

 “There’s definitely a lot of motivation to succeed just to kind of honor [my brother] — and my whole family,” Gavin said.
 “I kind of wanted to play just to put a smile on my family’s face, for one thing.”

 A taste of success, every improvement, added fuel to Gavin’s fire.
 Camardella said Gavin would show up any time basketball was being played at Prospect just to get some time in at the gym.
-When that wasn’t enough, Jimmy would travel all over the Chicagoland area to get a run in.
+When that wasn’t enough, Gavin would travel all over the Chicagoland area to get a run in.
 Getting better, playing whenever possible, it became an obsession, not just because he was trying to cope with the loss of his brother, but because Gavin, quite literally, was never able to play before.

 “Jimmy was everywhere when it comes to hoops,” Camardella said.
 “He was at Prospect, then all the sudden he’d be in the city, then he’d be going somewhere else for an open gym.
 And someone would be like, ‘Hey, I saw your guy Jimmy at this place.’
 He was non-stop.”